jakoblorz/appvocado/README.md

 validate JSON schema e.g. from user input whether it meets your databases models specification

 ## Usage Situation
 Imagine a situation where you just want to implement a **RESTful API** in a lazy manner: database inserts and updates are just the http body.
-Can you be sure that the body does actually match your expected database model, especially when you use a **NoSQL DocumentStore** like MongoDB or RethinkDB where models are not supported?
+Can you be sure that the body does actually match your expected database model, especially when you use a **NoSQL DocumentStore** like MongoDB or RethinkDB?
 This is a **lightweight model libary** based on the effort of Evgeny Poberezkin with his [ajv libary](https://github.com/epoberezkin/ajv) for validation, that simplifies the usage of database models in typescript environments.